janelia-flyem/dvid-api/README.md

 The media type for JSONs that follow this schema should be **application/schema+json**

-JSON schema is language neutral and their a several tools out there that will validate a JSON file against the supplied schema.
+JSON schema is language neutral and there are several tools out there that will validate a JSON file against the supplied schema.
 JSON schema can also transform JSON into hypertext by supporting URI links.

-There are online schema validators to verify the syntax of the schema and to ensure that it correctly defines the allowable JSON:
+An example of an online schema validator:
 [example](http://json-schema-validator.herokuapp.com/).